 They may not sound as beautiful to others, but I always found their dissonant honking magical.
 Thanks for sharing.
 (09/17/2009)

 I captured this picture of four geese on Ft.
 Loudon Lake while out for a day of fishing this past weekend.
-There were about 50 geese swimming within about 50 yards from us at any given time.

 My Grandson and I took a walk and whom did we see?
 Six smiling geese walking right next to him and me!